Jithin-S-Sunny/Modularising-Single-Cell-sequencing-analysis/README.md

     B2 --> C1
     C2 --> D1
 ```
+A sample script is provided as scRNA.nf

-### The second challenge lies within the interdependency of various data analysis tools.
+The second challenge lies within the interdependency of various data analysis tools.
 The hidden effects of observable factors can be quantified to some extent by:

 ## Structure Equation Modelling (SEM)
 Can bring forth the relationship between diverse outputs.
 Numerous observable variables (including gene expression levels, cell-type assignments, cluster identities, etc.) are present in scRNA-seq; however, these can frequently be impacted by biological processes that are not directly quantified, known as latent factors.